Skip to main content

 Get the file path for the Web Connector

-1. Using Windows search (usually located in the bottom-left corner of your screen), type “Web Connector”, right-click on the Web Connector result, and select “Open file location”.
+1. Using Windows search (usually located in the bottom-left corner of your screen), type “Web Connector”, then right-click the QuickBooks Web Connector result (or press Shift + F10) and select “Open file location”.

 2. In the folder that opens, you should see a shortcut for the Web Connector.
 Right-click on the Web Connector icon and select “Properties” from the context menu to open the Properties window.